 * Global shares gain on data, euro hits 11-month peak

-* Positive global growth outlook also supports oil
+* Positive global growth outlook also supports oil, copper

-* European banks to repay more ECB loans than predicted
+* European banks repay more ECB loans than predicted

 * German Ifo raises hopes of euro zone turnaround